aboutdavid/identicate/README.md

 # Identicate
 `is_admin` and hard coding users for every bot are so outdated.
 One centralised place is awesome!

+## Clients
+There is currently a Node.js/Browser JavaScript one and a Python one.
+See CLIENTS.md for more infomation.
+They're basically wrappers around the language's request feature.

 ## API docs